-Is it ADHD or ASD?
+Is it ADHD, ASD or AuDHD?
 Is it Possible to Have Both?

 When reading through comments and feedback from our followers on our Instagram account, I often see people saying, "These are ASD symptoms as well." or " I was diagnosed with autism, and I didn't know that these are ADHD symptoms, too."
 Hence, it often makes me wonder how many people lack awareness of the comorbidity between these two disorders 🤔.